 No. Figure 1 doesn’t really show how aerial pictures were taken in World War II.
 However, the people in the picture were real photographers from Utility Squadron VJ-1.
-Based in Ford Island’s Hangar 37, they took most of the photos you have seen of the ships around the island before and after the Japanese attack.
+Based in Ford Island’s Hangar 37 at Pearl Harbor, they took most of the photos you have seen of the ships around the island before and after the Japanese attack in Pearl Harbor.
 This massively retouched photo was created by the squadron for a Christmas card.
 It shows the Grumman J2F “Duck” they often flew and the cameras that they used.

 The cameras in Figure 1 are Fairchild K-17s—the most widely used American aerial cameras in the war.
 These cameras used enormous 9-inch square negatives on a roll of 200 to 300 feet.
 This film magazine gave 250 to 390 exposures.
 For high-altitude photography, there is no substitute for focal length.
 K-17s offered lenses with the remarkable focal lengths of 6, 12, or 24 inches.
 The quality of the images produced by these cameras was astounding.

 How did aerial photographers really take their pictures?
 As Figure 2 shows, the camera operator often just leaned out of the airplane.
 This shot also gives you a better view of the K-17.
 The aircraft pictured is a Douglas SBD Dauntless dive bomber.
 The photo is being taken by the rear gunner/radio operator.

 Figure 2: Fairchild K-17 Used by an SBD Rear Gunner/Radio Operator